brainstorm/radarecon2016/markdown/01-whoami.md

 * @braincode on twitter, @brainstorm on github.
 * An ~~outsider~~ newbie in the HW/RE community.
 * Bioinformatician, so python is awesome (hugs @trufae).
-* Recent hobbies: playing with MCUs such as Atmega8 and the mighty ESP8266.
+* Recent hobbies: playing with MCUs such as Atmega8 and the mighty ESP8266/ESP32.
-* Swedish, catalan, (soon Australian?).
+* Swedish, catalan, (heading towards Australia?).

 I deal with this...